-Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ.
-X Permittee is currently in compliance with recordkeeping and reporting requirements. x Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.).
-X Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report X
+Yes No Explain Permittee is currently in compliance with the SWMP as submitted to and approved by the TCEQ. x All BMPs and measurable goals have been implemented during the current reporting period.
+Permittee is currently in compliance with recordkeeping and reporting requirements. x All associated SWMP records and annual reporting requirements have been met for the current permit term.
+Permittee meets the eligibility requirements of the permit (e.g., TMDL requirements, Edwards Aquifer limitations, compliance history, etc.). x The permittees meet the eligibility requirements established in TPDES General Permit No. TXR040000.
+Permittee conducted an annual review of its SWMP in conjunction with preparation of the annual report x Annual SWMP review was conducted on 6/09/2023.

-2. Provide a general assessment of the appropriateness of the selected BMPs.
+Provide a general assessment of the appropriateness of the selected BMPs.
 You may use the table below to meet this requirement (see Example 1 in instructions):